mlflow/mlflow/docs/source/model-registry.rst

    print(model_artifact_uri)

-After obtaining the download uri, you can download it via the Click
+After obtaining the download uri, you can download it via the MLflow CLI.

 .. code-block:: py